Message From The Regional Treasurer

 Dear Prospective Partner:

-It is with great pleasure that I extend this invitation on behalf of Region I of the National Society of Black Engineers (NSBE) to partner with us for the 2022–2023 fiscal year.
+It is with great pleasure that I extend this invitation on behalf of Region I of the National Society of Black Engineers (NSBE) to partner with us for the 2023–2024 fiscal year.
 Region I seeks to develop meaningful and strategic partnerships with our sponsors.
 With your support, we will positively impact the global engineering community by focusing on the advancement of underrepresented minorities in the fields of science, technology, engineering and mathematics (STEM).
-NSBE’s mission statement is embraced by our more than 17,000 members.
+NSBE’s mission is embraced by our more than 14,000 members.
 Our growth has been facilitated by the leadership training, professional and scholastic development, mentorship opportunities, community service programs and scholarship opportunities that NSBE provides in collaboration with organizations like yours.

-Region I consists of Collegiate, NSBE Jr. and NSBE Professionals chapters and has the most culturally diverse geographic area in the Society, as New York, New Jersey and Connecticut are among the most diverse states in the U.S. It also has the most international members in the Society.
-Our region, also known as “Region FIRST,” has a history of innovative ideas and exemplary students.
+Region I consists of Collegiate, NSBE Jr. and NSBE Professionals chapters and has the most culturally diverse geographic area in the Society, as New York, New Jersey and Connecticut are among the most diverse states in the U.S. We also have the most international members in the Society.
+Our region, known as “Region FIRST,” has a history of innovative ideas and exemplary students.
 This region was among the first to offer a resume boot camp, helping increase the quality and effectiveness of our members’ resumes.
 Moreover, Region I was also the first to host a Regional Leadership Conference (RLC) and a Fall Regional Conference (FRC).

 Your organization’s partnership is paramount in assisting Region I in fulfilling our regional goals while complying with NSBE’s national directives.
 By partnering with us, your organization will play an important role in promoting continuous growth and learning as well as empowering leaders who think innovatively and communicate effectively.